HL7/fhir-pacio-adi/input/pagecontent/formal_specification.md

 Below is an example of detached digital signature with the cryptographic digital signature referenced using Binary Resource.

 <img src="./digital_signature_reference_example.png" alt="Digital Signature Reference Example" style="float: none; align: middle;"/>

+For further information on signatures, the technology basis behind them, and implementation requirements, please see the section on [Signatures](signatures.html).

 ### Replacing Documents